 Data Lab Table Access Protocol (TAP) service

-The Data Lab Simple Image Access (SIA) service provides a fast way to retrieve cutouts from SMASH images.
-For an example of how to use the SIA service, see this Jupyter notebook.
+The Data Lab Simple Image Access (SIA) service provide users with a fast way to retrieve cutouts from Legacy Survey images.

 In addition, sections of the Legacy Survey can be obtained as JPEGs or FITS files using the Legacy Survey team cutout service, as follows: